 The request was unusual.
 “I am working on a college assignment regarding the role of women in the church.
 Would you have any resources?”
 After lending her some books, I began to reflect upon the phrase, “neither male nor female” (Galatians 3:28).
 Disputes, some heated, others congenial, have swirled around those words.

 I believe a simple story can assist everyone to accurately understand, agree upon, and draw application for today.
 OK, I concede this is too optimistic since people value different goals.
-Nevertheless, if we place priority upon an authored-centered meaning, as opposed to a reader-centered one, “neither male nor female” is rather straightforward.
+Nevertheless, if we place priority upon an authored-centered meaning, as opposed to a reader-centered one, “neither male nor female” would seem rather straightforward.

 Before examining Galatians 3, consider a true story revolving around 1 Corinthians 12.
 Years ago some Christians gathered to discuss implementing church small groups.
 Some opposed them.
 Others supported the idea.
 Adherents of both viewpoints valued following God’s word.